Monday 15th September

 MSCTY Radio Tokyo

 [Repeated from Saturday 9.30pm.]
 Travel to Japan with Nick Luscombe and James Greer as they explore the sound of Tokyo.
-In this month's show, Nick and James board the Ginza Line and experience the intensity of Toranomon, experience Golden Week sushi, and spend time at the calm subtropical beaches of Miura Peninsula.
+This month: to start the new season, Nick Luscombe dispatches himself to the OSAKA EXPO 2025, where he encounters a unique fusion of sounds from Japan and around the world, as he strolls around and inside the many world and signature pavilions.
 For more information visit www.mscty.space.

 6:00am - 7:00am